pingcap/docs-cn/tools/syncer.md

 # replicate-do-db = ["~^b.*","s1"]

 # Specify the db.table to be synchronized.
-# db-name and tbl-name do not support the `db-name ="dbname，dbname2"` format.
+# db-name and tbl-name do not support the `db-name ="dbname, dbname2"` format.
 # [[replicate-do-table]]
 # db-name ="dbname"
 # tbl-name = "table-name"